Vazidnh3/Secure-Documents-by-Using-Blockchain/README.md

 This command is used to deploy your Ethereum smart contracts to the local Ethereum node running on your machine.
 It invokes the deployment script specified in scripts/deploy.js, enabling you to test and interact with your smart contracts in the local development environment.

+Users are required to set up a Metamask account.

 ## Technologies
 Metamask is a versatile cryptocurrency wallet and 🌐 web3 provider that plays a crucial role in the 🪙 blockchain ecosystem.
 It acts as a secure bridge between users and blockchain networks, with a primary focus on Ethereum.
 Users can easily manage their Ethereum accounts, interact with decentralized applications (DApps), and securely store private keys, all within a user-friendly browser extension.
 Metamask's flexibility extends to various Ethereum networks, including the Ethereum Mainnet and testnets, providing both developers and users with seamless access to a wide array of blockchain-based services. 🔐💼